jorgearango/llmapper/prompt-rdf.md

 Follow these steps:

-1. Decide what are the most important concepts in the article.
-The most important concepts are those that are central to the article.
-Ignore details.
+1. List the TYPES of CONCEPTS that are present in the article.
+For example, a "person" is a type of concept.
+2. List the TYPES of RELATIONSHIPS that are present in the article.
+For example, "employs" is a type of relationship.
-2. Create RDF entities for each concept.
+3. Create RDF entities for each concept.
-3. Define relationships between the entities using RDF triples.
+4. Define relationships between the entities using RDF triples.
-4. Assign unique identifiers (URIs) to the entities and relationships.
+5. Assign unique identifiers (URIs) to the entities and relationships.
-5. Encode the RDF triples in Terse RDF Triple Language code per the output format specified above.
+6. Encode the RDF triples in Terse RDF Triple Language code per the output format specified above.

 # RULES